 The First National Bank Of Alma

-The First National Bank Of Alma in Nebraska printed $37,250 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1886 and stopped printing money in 1897, which equals a 12 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Alma issued 2 different types and denominations of national currency.
-We have examples of the types listed below.
+The First National Bank Of Alma in Kansas printed $24,560 dollars worth of national currency.
+Very few banks in the country issued less than $25,000 face value of national bank notes.
+Currency from this bank should be very rare.
+This national bank opened in 1887 and stopped printing money in 1890, which equals a 4 year printing period.
+That means that money from this bank was not entering circulation very often.
+During its life, The First National Bank Of Alma issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Alma was located in Harlan County.
-It was assigned charter number 3580.
+For the record, The First National Bank Of Alma was located in Wabaunsee County.
+It was assigned charter number 3769.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com